passariello/superDemo/README.md

 ## Install

 Please run docker-compose.yml first.
-After you can run Client_react.
-Sorry but Vue version it's not ready at moment.
+After that you can run Client_react.
+Sorry but the Vue version it's not ready at the moment.

 If you use windows you can mode to project folder and run docker.bat